 07 80 04 11 40 - 05 58 71 68 07 - 07 80 39 36 58

 Why to make a pilgrimage on the Way of St. James?

 A pilgrim told us that her pilgrimage to Santiago was a difficult experience to explain.
 She compared it when she gave birth to her daughter.
 No words, it is necessary to live it to understand it.

-Through the following reflections, we wish to expose our vision of the Way that we have lived as well as pilgrims and innkeepers but far from us the idea of wanting to make it a dogma.We advise you not to pay much attention and to distance yourself from all that you can read, even in this website, about the Way: "what is a pilgrim?"
+Through the following reflections, we wish to expose our vision of the Way that we have lived as pilgrims and as innkeepers but far from us the idea of wanting to make it a dogma.We advise you not to pay much attention and to distance yourself from all that you can read, even in this website, about the Way: "What is a pilgrim?"
 "How make a pilgrimage to Santiago? ", etc. Leave your comfort area, go to the Way, open your senses and let yourself be carried by your heart.

 Who are we?